Emmanuelkimutai/alx-higher_level_programming/0x04-python-more_data_structures/README.md

-function that prints a dictionary by ordered keys function that replace or adds key/value in a dictionary function that deletes a key in a dictionary
+function that prints a dictionary by ordered keys function that replace or adds key/value in a dictionary function that deletes a key in a dictionary function that returns a new dictionary with all values multiplied by 2